anshiq/Anshiq/README.md

 - 👋 Hi, I’m @anshik
-- 👀 I’m interested in Game, Android Application, Open Source Programs and Little in Hacking.
+- 👀 I’m interested in Game, Websites, Open Source Programs Development and Little in Hacking.
 - 🌱 I’m currently learning basics.
-- 💞️ I’ll look to collaborate when I will Learned much.
+- 💞️ I’ll look to collaborate when I will Learned enough.
 - 📫 How to reach me Email anshikthind@gmail.com

 <!---